lvh/lvh.github.io/posts/reverse-ungineering.rst

 standards to a project that isn't.

 Software projects aren't civil engineering projects.
-Attempts to treat the former like the latter have done much more harm than good.
+Attempts to treat them as such have done much more harm than good.
 That said, that doesn't mean that software development isn't engineering.

 Firstly, civil engineering is the outlier here.
 Other engineering disciplines don't do well according to the civil engineering success